North West Swan Study

 The Ringing Process

-metal ring issued by the British Trust for Ornithology with a unique number and
+one is a metal ring issued by the British Trust for Ornithology with a unique

-(various colours are in use nationally but the North West Study use a blue ring
+colours are in use nationally but the North West Study use a blue ring with

-can be easily read in the field and alleviates
+white characters).The latter can be easily read in the field and alleviates the

 swan's age and sex is assessed and various measurements along with its weight